Muslims thankful for support after rant, deadly attack

 One of the victims of the hate speech is sending her thanks to those who came to her defense, according to KPTV (http://bit.ly/2qq2QEy ).

-Destinee Mangum, 16, told the FOX 12 that she and her 17-year-old friend were riding the train when Jeremy Christian approached them yelling what is described as hate speech.
+Destinee Mangum, 16, told the station on Saturday that she and her 17-year-old friend were riding the train when Jeremy Christian approached them yelling what is described as hate speech.
 She said her friend is Muslim, but she’s not.

 “He told us to go back to Saudi Arabia, and he told us we shouldn’t be here, to get out of his country,” Mangum said.
 “He was just telling us that we basically weren’t anything and that we should kill ourselves.”